Chart Color Schemes

 Bilingurr is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Bilingurr, as evaluated at the latest Census held on 28th August 2016, consisted of 83.6% houses and 16.4% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Non-Metro WA had 79.3% houses and 20.7% other dwellings.
-The home ownership rate in Bilingurr was 9.7%, with mortgaged dwellings at 38.0% and rented dwellings at 52.3%.
-The median monthly mortgage repayment in the area was $2,403 as of June 2021, higher than Non-Metro WA's average of $2,167.
-The median weekly rent figure for Bilingurr was recorded at $300 in March 2021, compared to Non-Metro WA's $200.
-Nationally, as of December 2020, Bilingurr's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Bilingurr, as per the latest Census evaluation, 83.6% of dwellings were houses, with the remaining 16.4% comprising semi-detached homes, apartments, and other dwelling types.
+In contrast, Non-Metro WA had 79.3% houses and 20.7% other dwellings.
+Home ownership in Bilingurr stood at 9.7%, with mortgaged dwellings at 38.0% and rented ones at 52.3%.
+The median monthly mortgage repayment was $2,403, higher than Non-Metro WA's average of $2,167.
+The median weekly rent in Bilingurr was $300, compared to Non-Metro WA's $200.
+Nationally, Bilingurr's mortgage repayments were significantly higher at $2,403 versus the Australian average of $1,863, while rents were substantially lower at $300 compared to the national figure of $375.

 Frequently Asked Questions - Housing